 This partner demo container is meant for the evaluation of the technology.
 It is not suitable for development or production.

-CODESYS for NXP i.MX8 modules are only available under NDA.
-Contact us to learn more and get the CODESYS Partner Demo Container for NXP i.MX8 forwarded to you.
+The CODESYS evaluation container is only available under NDA.
+Contact us to learn more and get the CODESYS Partner Demo Container forwarded to you.

 Attention: the next instructions are only applicable after you have contacted us.